 - WG Data Protection and Qualitative Social Research (2013)

-Accredited RDCs with qualitative data
+Accredited RDCs offering qualitative data

 - Research Data Center of the Socio-Economic Panel Study at DIW Berlin (FDZ-SOEP)

 - Research Data Center for Business and Organizational Data (FDZ-BO)

 - Research Data Centre Education at the German Institute for International Educational Research (DIPF)

 - Research Data Center Archive for Spoken German at the Institute for the German Language (FDZ-AGD)

 - Research Data Centre for Higher Education Research and Science Studies (FDZ-DZHW)

 - RatSWD-Workshop “Archiving and Access to Qualitative Data”